Ratnesh-Rajput/sign-language-detector/README.md

 ### Contributing:

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

+### Update: The project needs to be deployed using flask/django.